logeshramesh05/logeshramesh05/README.md

 ### 🧪 **Crossing Hurdles** | *Software Engineer (Remote)*
 **Jul 2026 – Present**

-> *"Innovation distinguishes between a leader and a follower."* — Steve Jobs
+> *"Innovation distinguishes between a leader and a follower."*

 - 🔧 Engineered **terminal-based benchmark tasks** for evaluating AI agents in realistic Linux development environments using **Docker** and **Harbor**
 - 📦 Designed and validated isolated task environments with **Dockerfiles**, task configurations, test suites, and reproducible execution workflows